 All student bedrooms will require a bed, wardrobe, chest of drawers and study desk with chair.

 Communal space is important within a property and we look for lounge areas with enough comfortable seats for all of the occupants to sit together at the same time.

-Many students prefer to bring their own cutlery, cups, plates and pans as we do not provide this in halls and we therefore do not expect it to be provided in private accommodation.
+Many students prefer to bring their own cutlery, cups, plates and pans as we do not provide this in halls and we, therefore, do not expect it to be provided in private accommodation.

 With effect from 1 January 1997, all upholstered furniture must comply with regulations covering flammability.
 Furniture that complies will carry a permanent label with the statement “CARELESSNESS CAUSES FIRE” and details of the manufacturer.
 All furniture bought new or second hand from a shop should now comply.
 Mattresses may not have the same label.
 Upholstered bed heads, upholstered dining room chairs etc., all come under the legislation.

-Locks with thumb turn operation should be fitted to front and back doors to enable occupants to easily exit without the need for a key and locks should be provided on ground floor and other high-risk windows.
-Louvered windows on the ground floor should be replaced with another style of glazing or the individual slats glued into place.
+Locks with thumb turn operation should be fitted to front and back doors to enable occupants to easily exit without the need for a key and locks should be provided on the ground floor and other high-risk windows.
+Louvred windows on the ground floor should be replaced with another style of glazing or the individual slats glued into place.

 Locks should be fitted to bedroom doors and we advise that you install thumb turn locks that can be opened without a key from inside the room (roller bolt night latches are suitable for this purpose).